Note: Non blog linked pages open in a new window

 The focus on the Project X series is traditional construction methods and supreme quality to create a blade as close to a genuine Nihonto as possible.
 In all honesty, the full price should be the DEPOSIT price..

-- Stunningly beautiful blades equally at home at the dojo or as a high end, rather deadly ornament.
+- Stunningly beautiful blades equally at home at the dojo or as an heirloom quality (and rather deadly) ornament.

-- Rare blade type – both in geometry and lamination.
-Extremely hard to make with each sword made with a large amount of blood, sweat and tears going into each and every piece.
+- Rare and highly desirable blade type – both in geometry and lamination.
+Extremely hard to make with each sword requiring a large amount of blood, sweat and tears going into each and every piece.